electron-userland/electron-builder/README.md

 You need to deploy somewhere releases/downloads server.
 Consider to use [Nuts](https://github.com/GitbookIO/nuts) (GitHub as a backend to store assets) or [Electron Release Server](https://github.com/ArekSredzki/electron-release-server).

-In general, there is a possibility to setup it as a service for all (it is boring to setup own if cloud service is possible).
-May be it will be soon (feel free to file an issue to track progress).
-It is safe since you should sign your app in any case (so, even if server will be compromised, users will not be affected because OS X will just block unsigned/unidentified app).

 # Code signing
 OS X and Windows code singing is supported.